Thalía (1990 album): Background and production

 In 1987, Thalía joined the musical group Timbiriche, replacing member Sasha Sokol, one of the most popular members of the group and of whom Thalía was a fan.
-With the group, Thalía released two albums: Timbiriche VII and the double album Timbiriche VIII & IX, bothe of them sold one million copies in Mexico.
+With the group, Thalía released two albums: Timbiriche VII and the double album Timbiriche VIII & IX, both of them sold one million copies in Mexico.
 Seeking greater freedom as an artist, in late 1989, Thalía announced her departure from Timbiriche to pursue a solo career.
 In January 1990, the singer traveled to the United States to prepare musically.
 At the University of California, Los Angeles (UCLA), she took English, dance, singing and acting classes.
-The album was produced by Thalía's mentor Alfredo Díaz, who was in charge of the music departament of Televisa.
+The album was produced by Thalía's mentor Alfredo Díaz, who was in charge of the music department of Televisa.
 The singer wanted to revive the Flower power movement and "to break from anything traditional".
 In the middle of that same year, she returned to Mexico with a new image and released her first LP on 9 October.
 "Un Pacto Entre los Dos" became its first promotional single for radio.